-Six Flags New Orleans, originally called Jazzland, opened in 2000 in New Orleans East.
-The amusement park was operated by Alfa SmartParks Incorporated, but owned by a company in Spain, Parques Reunidos.
-The rides at Six Flags included the Mega Zeph, a wooden roller coaster track built on a steel frame to prevent termite infestation and withstand hurricane-force winds.
-Other rides included a junior steel coaster called Rex’s Rail Runner and a steel boomerang roller coaster called the Zydeco Scream.
-The park also had a log flume ride called Cypress Plunge and a splash-water falls ride called Spillway Splashout.
-In addition, the park had common amusement park spinning rides and a carousel merry-go-round.
+Six Flags New Orleans, originally called Jazzland, opened in 2000.
+The amusement park was operated by Alfa SmartParks Incorporated, but owned by Spanish company, Parques Reunidos.
+The rides included the Mega Zeph, a wooden roller coaster built on a steel frame to prevent termite infestation and withstand hurricane-force winds.
+The park also had a junior steel coaster called Rex’s Rail Runner, a steel boomerang roller coaster called the Zydeco Scream, a log flume ride called Cypress Plunge and a splash-water falls ride called Spillway Splashout.
+In addition, Six Flags had common amusement park spinning rides and a carousel merry-go-round.

 The park had been one of the least profitable parks in the Six Flags portfolio, being well away from the French Quarter and other tourist attractions.
 It has been stated that the park would most likely have been more profitable had it been built somewhere on the West Bank or in Metairie, as these places are a shorter distance from tourist districts.
-These potential locations would have placed the park much closer to affluent population centers where a strong local base of repeat customers could have been cultivated, as opposed to the crime-afflicted New Orleans East where few residents could afford or were interested in expensive season passes to the theme park.
+These potential locations would have placed the park much closer to affluent population centers, as opposed to the crime-afflicted New Orleans East where few residents could afford the expensive season passes to the theme park.

 In April 2008, Southern Star Amusement Inc. proposed to take over the site lease from then-owner Six Flags, promising to expand the park to over 60 rides (more than double its pre-Katrina size).
 They also stated they would complete the water park that Six Flags had been planning and add an RV park.
-Southern Star Amusement Inc. pledged to open the park as Legend City Adventure Park, with 60 rides in place, including a new water park by the end of 2009 if the city approved the lease takeover.
+Southern Star Amusement Inc. pledged to open the park as Legend City Adventure Park.
 One issue concerning rebuilding was Six Flags’ continued removal of infrastructure from the park.
 In a quarterly conference call, Six Flags discussed plans to remove more rides from the park in 2009.
-Items from existing rides, such as the Mega Zeph’s trains and Spillway Splashout’s boats, were sent to other parks.
-In September 2008, Southern Star stated on its website that it would no longer be trying to revive Six Flags New Orleans.

 In June 2009, Six Flags filed for Chapter 11 bankruptcy protection.
-It was announced that the land would be redeveloped into a Nickelodeon-branded theme park in August 2009.
+It was announced that the land would be redeveloped into a Nickelodeon-branded theme park.
 A month later, the City of New Orleans fined Six Flags $3 million and ordered the park to vacate its lease.
 The plans for the Nickelodeon-branded theme park fell through by the end of the year after bonds failed to come through.
-The amusement park’s post-apocalyptic look began to attract Hollywood movie scouts by 2011.
-The dark comedy Killer Joe starring Matthew McConaughey and Stolen starring Nicholas Cage were filmed at the park that year.
-The crew used the Main Street Square section of the park as the French Quarter for filming and even drove a burning car into the lagoon.
+By 2011, the amusement park’s post-apocalyptic look began to attract Hollywood movie scouts.